At Text Wizard, we style headlines in what’s known as sentence case (example above). It’s simple and clean.

 Designers love setting everything in caps.
 Resist if you can because it makes your copy so much harder to read

 WELL-KNOWN RAPPER, NO-Z PARKER, TO SPEAK TO HIS A-LIST GIRLFRIEND BETWEEN NOW AND A DAY TO COME, BUT CALLS NEXT YEAR'S TOUR OFF

 Another designer-led approach.
 Easier to read than all caps, but you’ll have to be prepared to drop the initial caps from everything including your own brand name.

 well-known rapper, no-z parker, to speak to his a-list girlfriend between now and a day to come, but calls next year's tour off

-Every word begins with a capital letter.
+Everything gets a capital letter.